Lab-Grown vs Natural Diamonds in Toronto: A Jeweler's Honest 2026 Guide

 - Same properties.
 Both are real diamonds — same carbon lattice, same hardness (Mohs 10), same brilliance, same fire.

 - Resale.
 Natural holds value over decades.
-Lab-grown values have dropped ~70% since 2020 and the secondary market is weak.
+Lab-grown values have dropped substantially since 2020 and the secondary market is still developing.

 - Ethics.
 Lab-grown has zero mining impact but uses energy.
 Certified natural (Kimberley Process + SCS) is conflict-free.

 - Sentiment.
-Natural formed over billions of years.
-Lab-grown grew in a few weeks under pressure.
+Natural formed over billions of years underground.
+Lab-grown grew in a controlled environment in weeks.

 What exactly is a lab-grown diamond?

-Lab-grown diamonds are real diamonds produced in laboratory conditions that mimic the heat and pressure that form natural diamonds underground.
+Lab-grown diamonds are real diamonds produced in laboratory conditions that replicate the heat and pressure that form natural diamonds underground.
 Two methods are used today:

 - HPHT (High Pressure High Temperature) — mimics deep-earth conditions; used for smaller and coloured diamonds.